perkexchange/github-action/README.md

 ## Sponsorship

-We can connect your brand with thousands of developers using Perk.Exchange.
+We can connect your brand with developers using Perk.Exchange.
 Please DM us on [Twitter](https://twitter.com/perkexchange) for more details.